UVA Logo

 13. Involvement of Outside Entities or Vendors:

-Instructors who wish to involve outside entities in courses for academic credit (for example, to ask professionals in the field to serve as project mentors for projects involving “real-world” problems, or to require students to subscribe to an on-line service provided by a third-party vendor as part of their course) need to be conscious of a number of possible issues.
+At times, outside entities may be engaged in courses for academic credit.
+For example, an Instructor may ask professionals in the field to serve as project mentors for projects involving “real-world” problems, or may require students to subscribe to an on-line service provided by a third-party vendor as part of their course.
+In such cases, Instructors must take care to provide oversight, to ensure that students are well-informed about potential confidentiality and intellectual property concerns, and to preserve students’ privacy rights.

 Professionals in the field who work with students on classroom projects (capstone projects, for example), may ask that students sign agreements related to intellectual property or confidentiality before working on particular materials.
-Such requests must be made in advance of the course and approved by the dean’s office and the Office of the Executive Vice President and Provost (EVPP).
+Such requests must be made in advance of the course by the Instructor to the dean’s office of the school offering the course, which will seek additional approval from the Office of the Executive Vice President and Provost (EVPP).
 For more information, Instructors should refer to the student intellectual property policy published in the Undergraduate and Graduate Records.

 Because the use of on-line services may expose students and their personal information to risk in ways that the purchase of textbooks does not, Instructors wishing to require students to purchase on-line services from a third-party vendor as part of a course should seek guidance from their dean’s office and EVPP prior to establishing such a requirement in any course.

-14. Administrative or Professional Faculty Members and Non-Faculty Employees Teaching Courses for Academic Credit:
+14. Administrative or Professional General Faculty Members and Non-Faculty Employees Teaching Courses for Academic Credit:

-While their primary responsibilities are those for which they were hired, other employees, including administrative or professional faculty members, University and classified staff employees, professional research staff, and Medical Center employees, may serve as Instructors with the advance approval of their supervisor and the offer of a faculty teaching appointment from the appropriate school.
+While their primary responsibilities are those for which they were hired, employees, including Administrative or Professional General Faculty Members, University and Classified Staff employees, Professional Research Staff, and Medical Center employees, may serve as Instructors with the advance approval of their supervisor and the offer of a faculty teaching appointment from the appropriate school.
 Non-Exempt Employees may teach only if the teaching activities (including preparation and grading) can be included within the employee’s 40-hour work week, unless the employee’s supervisor approves overtime compensation at a rate of 150% of the employee’s normal rate of pay for any hours worked over 40 hours each week per pay period.

 All details related to the teaching appointment should be agreed upon in advance by the appropriate dean’s office, the employee, and the employee’s supervisor and formalized in an appointment letter issued by the dean of the school and acknowledged in writing by the employee and the supervisor.
 Supervisors should approve a teaching assignment for their employee only if they believe the teaching responsibilities will not negatively affect the employee’s ability to fulfill the primary responsibilities for which the employee was hired.

-The employee’s faculty appointment for the purposes of teaching a course for academic credit will usually be to the rank of lecturer.
-For administrative or professional faculty members, teaching appointments must be to the rank already held by the faculty members in their administrative or professional appointment (i.e., an administrative faculty member holding the rank of lecturer may not be appointed as an assistant professor for purposes of the teaching appointment).
+The employee’s teaching appointment for the purposes of teaching a course for academic credit will usually be to the rank of lecturer.
+For Administrative or Professional Faculty members, teaching appointments must be to the rank already held by the faculty members in their administrative or professional appointment (i.e., an Administrative Faculty member holding the rank of lecturer may not be appointed as an assistant professor for purposes of the teaching appointment).
 In exceptional circumstances, a non-faculty employee may be eligible for a professorial rank in the teaching appointment (e.g., assistant professor, associate professor, or professor).
 Requests for such appointments must be submitted in writing by the school/department and approved in writing by the executive vice president and provost.

 The employee must meet the standards for teaching qualifications as defined above in Section 1.